 5. Annual Fund Sports Bursaries

 Thanks to the generosity of alumni, the College has funds available to undergraduate and graduate students, to assist with extra costs relating to competing at a high level of sport within the College and/or the University.
 Such costs may be incurred by the need to go on training camps during the university vacations, to pay extra College rent when staying in College accommodation for a particular sports related reason, or by the need to purchase specialised sporting equipment.
-However, this list in not exhaustive, and all applications for a Sports Bursary will be assessed with respect to the needs of the students concerned.
+However, this list is not exhaustive, and all applications for a Sports Bursary will be assessed with respect to the needs of the students concerned.

 6. Annual Fund Bursaries for University Gym Membership

-Information for the 2016/2017 academic year.
 The Annual Fund provides funds to pay part of the University gym memberships of members of College who compete in sports at a College or University level.
 The Fund can provide a subsidy of up to £10 per month, up to a maximum of £90 in one academic year.
 You should apply using the same Annual Fund Sports Bursary form as above, stating the nature of your College or University sporting commitment, and including evidence of your University gym membership costs (such as a copy of your receipt[s]).
 You are encouraged to apply as soon as you have written receipts relating to your total gym membership costs for the entire academic year.

 7. Other Sources of Funding

 For other sources of University Funds, see this page.